By Dr. Mercola

-The term for glycation in the food industry is carmelization.
+The term for glycation in the food industry is "carmelization."
 It is used all the time to make caramel.
 So the way we age is that we turn rancid and we carmelize.
 It's very true, and that is what gets most of us.
 If that doesn't get us, then the genetic causes of aging will, because every cell in your body has genetic programs to commit suicide.
 There are various theories for why this is, one being that if they didn't, virtually every cell in your body would eventually turn cancerous.

-Whether those so-called applopatic genes developed as a means to prevent cancer or not is open to speculation, but it is a good theory.
+Whether those so-called apoptotic genes developed as a means to prevent cancer or not is open to speculation, but it is a good theory.
 We know that all cancer cells have turned off the mechanisms for apoptosis, which is the medical term for chemical suicide.
 So we know that it plays a role.

 Diet really becomes pretty simple.
 Carbohydrates we started talking about.
 You've got fiber and non-fiber and that's really clear-cut.
 Fiber is good, non-fiber is bad.
 Fibrous carbs like vegetables such as broccoli are great.
 What about a potato?
 A potato is a big lump of sugar.
 That's all it is.
 You chew a potato, what are you swallowing?
 Glucose.
-You may not remember, but you learned that in eighth grade, but the medical profession still hasn't learned that.
+You may not remember.
+But you learned that in eighth grade, but the medical profession still hasn't learned that.

 The Major Salivary Enzyme

 The major salivary enzyme is amylase.
-It is used to break down amylase, which is just a tree of glucose molecules.
+It is used to break down amylose, which is just a tree of glucose molecules.
 What is a slice of bread?
 A slice of sugar.
 Does it have anything else good about it?
 Virtually nothing.

-Somebody e-mailed me who had decided to do a little research.
+Somebody e-mailed me, one who had decided to do a little research.
 And there are over 50 essential nutrients to the human body.
 You know you need to breathe oxygen.
 It gives us life and it kills us.
 It's the same thing with glucose.
 Certain tissues require some glucose.
 We wouldn't be here if there were no glucose, it gives us life and it kills us.
 We know that we have essential amino acids and we have essential fatty acids.
-They are essential for life, we better take them in as building blocks or we die.
+They are essential for life; we better take them in as building blocks or we die.

 So this person took all the essential nutrients that are known to man and plugged them into a computer data bank, and he asked the computer what are the top 10 foods that contain each nutrient that is required by the human body.
 Each of the 53 or 54, depending on who you talk to, essential nutrients that there are were plugged in, and did you know that grains did not come up in the top ten on any one?